 Brittany Sullivan is so excited to be returning to The Biome team as a First Grade Classroom Leader.
 She has been a member of the Youth Learning Center Team since 2014; during her time at YLC, she has taught reading, math, creative writing, play lab, and robotics.

 Brittany was born in a town just outside Chicago, Illinois where she spent most of her life poolside.
 She took her first swim lesson at the age six-months-old then 15 years later became the swim lesson teacher.
 She went on to develop and implement her own swim lesson program for children with special needs.
 Teaching swim lessons was the spark that lighted the passion for teaching and education.

 That passion for education led her to move to Saint Louis, where she attended Saint Louis University.
 She graduated from SLU with her Bachelors of Arts in Elementary Education and Special Education.
-She is looking forward to bringing her creativity and love of learning to the Adaptive Thinking classroom.
+She is looking forward to bringing her creativity and love of learning to her classroom.